imarc/mill4-wp-starter-theme/README.md

 Mill 4 includes a basic command system for running custom commands.
 To create a new command, follow these steps:

 1. **Create a Command Class**:
    Create a new class for your command.
 This class should extend the `Command` class provided by the theme.
+Make sure you add a `__invoke()` method to your command class for standalone commands.
 For example:

    ```php
     // app/Commands/FooCommand.php